devonjones/PSRD-Parser/README.md

 # PSRD Parser #
 This program parses the text from the [Paizo Pathfinder Reference Document](http://paizo.com/pathfinderRPG/prd/) website and turns the data into a series of JSON files.
 It then can transform those JSON files into an SQLite3 database intended for use with the [Pathfinder Open Reference](https://github.com/devonjones/PathfinderOpenReference) project.

+# Configuration #

+Any third-party libraries that need to be installed are listed in conf/requirements.txt.

+You need to ensure you have a src/dir.conf file, that sets up certain environment variables and is sourced by the shell scripts.
+A template file is provided: src/dir.conf.template.

 # Database #

 ## HIERARCHY ##